Librsvg

-librsvg is a free software SVG rendering library written as part of the GNOME project, intended to be lightweight and portable.
+librsvg, (occasionally stylized as LibRsvg) is a free software SVG rendering library written as part of the GNOME project, intended to be lightweight and portable.
 The Linux command-line program rsvg-convert uses the library to turn SVG files into raster images.

-Wikipedia and Wikimedia Commons use a version of librsvg 2.40 to render SVG as PNG.

 Backends

 librsvg uses two other libraries to perform tasks from reading the file to rendering to the screen: